NateLovallo/mpu9250rpi/README.md

 This is a fork of Sparkfun's Arduino library for the MPU9250 IMU https://github.com/sparkfun/SparkFun_MPU-9250-DMP_Arduino_Library

-I am attempting to port it to the Raspberry Pi as a static library using CMAKE
+It's a port to the Raspberry Pi as a static library using CMAKE

-It doesn't work yet

-The goal is to use /dev/i2c-1 for a simple user space driver with no interrupts
+The I2C IO is handled using /dev/i2c-1
+Sleeps are handled by usleep()
+Time comes from clock_gettime(CLOCK_MONOTONIC,...)
+All logs go to printf

+I *think* it works, but it needs more formal testing Let me know if you find it useful

 To build:
 ```